 These are not all the possible side effects of CABENUVA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What should I tell my doctor before receiving CABENUVA?

 Before you receive CABENUVA, tell your healthcare provider about all your medical conditions, including if you:

-- have ever had a skin rash or an allergic reaction to cabotegravir or rilpivirine.
+- have ever had a skin rash or an allergic reaction to medicines that contain cabotegravir or rilpivirine.

-- have or have had liver problems, including hepatitis B or C infection.
+- have ever had liver problems, including hepatitis B or C infection.

 - have ever had mental health problems.

 - are pregnant or plan to become pregnant.
 It is not known if CABENUVA will harm your unborn baby.
 CABENUVA can remain in your body for up to 12 months or longer after the last injection.

 Pregnancy Registry.
 There is a pregnancy registry for women who take CABENUVA during pregnancy.
 The purpose of this registry is to collect information about the health of you and your baby.
 Talk to your healthcare provider about how you can take part in this registry.